aseovic/chronos/README.md

 chronos
 =======

-Simple load testing framework for Java
+A simple load testing framework for Java